ggghosthat/Projects/Ild-Music.about.md

 Found bug, have an idea notice in [Discord](https://discord.gg/dXqkwyyR) or [Issues](https://github.com/ggghosthat/Projects/issues).

-Any commercial purposes are prohibited.
+Any commercial use are prohibited.